NilPointer-Software/bdfd-wiki/src/bdscript/channelIDFromName.md

 ```

 ### Breakdown
-- `channel name` - The channel name that the bot will return it's channel id.
+- `channel name` - The channel name that the bot will return the channel id for.